perone/Pyevolve/docs/source/intro.rst

 or even the "pyevolve" of your Python installation to the smartphone in a place that PyS60 can find it, usually in :file:`c:\\resource\\Python25`, for more information read the PyS60 documentation.
-The Genetic Algorithms and the Genetic Programming cores of Pyevolve was tested with PyS60 2.0, but to use Genetic Programming, you must explicitly define the funtions of the GP, like in :ref:`snippet_gp_explicit`.
+The Genetic Algorithms and the Genetic Programming cores of Pyevolve was tested with PyS60 2.0, but to use Genetic Programming, you must explicitly define the functions of the GP, like in :ref:`snippet_gp_explicit`.

 Of course not all features of Pyevolve are supported in PyS60, for example some DBAdapters and the graphical plotting tool, since no matplotlib port is available to PyS60 at the moment.
 Pyevolve was tested with PyS60 2.0